SAP-samples/btp-fiori-helloworld/hw_mission/6_cicd/6_1_cicd.md

-## Continuous Integration and Delivery (CI/CD)
+## Setting Up Continuous Integration and Delivery (CI/CD) Service

 SAP Continuous Integration and Delivery (CI/CD) is a service on SAP BTP, which lets you configure and run predefined continuous integration and delivery pipelines.
-It connects with your Git SCM repository and builds, tests, and deploys your code changes.
+It connects with your Git repository and builds, tests, and deploys your code changes.

-In its user interface, you can easily monitor the status of your builds and detect errors as soon as possible, which helps you prevent integration problems before completing your development.
+SAP Continuous Integration and Delivery has among others a ready-to-use pipeline for SAP Fiori in the Cloud Foundry Environment.
+For further information see [SAP Help Portal](https://help.sap.com/docs/CONTINUOUS_DELIVERY/99c72101f7ee40d0b2deb4df72ba1ad3/618ca03fdca24e56924cc87cfbb7673a.html?language=en-US&locale=en-US).

-In this mission you will use GitHub.
+In this mission you will use GitHub as remote repository.

 ### Enable SAP Continuous Integration and Delivery service

 <details><summary>
-Find your CI/CD service
+Step 1 - Find your CI/CD service
 </summary>